rubyfu/RubyFu/en/README.md

 #### Module 0x6 \| [Forensic Kung Fu](module_0x6__forensic/README.md)

-Module 0x6 explores forensic capabilities with Ruby.
-Whoever you are, red, blue, or in-between you'll need forensic skills in your hack and/or investigation.
+Module 0x6 explores forensic capabilities with Rubyfu.
+Whoever you are: redteam, blueteam, or in-between you'll need some forensic skills in your hack and/or investigation.
 Here you'll learn more about how to deal with registry tasks, extracting browser information, and much more.

 ## ![](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)